-It is estimated that RSLs provide housing and support between 20% to 25% of older people in Glasgow.
+It is estimated that RSLs provide housing and support to between 20% and 25% of older people in Glasgow.
 The opportunities outlined in this strategy could assist in improving existing and developing new services that may benefit elderly citizens, deliver cost savings and contribute towards the delivery of health outcomes.

-The importance of having access to a reliable, affordable broadband connection has been demonstrated during the Covid-19 pandemic through the delivery of social, economic, education and health services to people in their homes.
+Having access to a broadband connection, which is affordable, has allowed households to access a range the internet for a range of social, economic, education and health purposes, particularly during the Covid-19 pandemic.
 A key focus of RSLs during the pandemic was to identify households who did not have access to the internet (through not having the appropriate technology and/or broadband connection) and implement measures to address these barriers.